 Skills & Experience Required:

-Experience in developing new fundraising event ideas.
+Experience in developing a community fundraising strategy

 Able to develop, implement and monitor plans, present budgets and interpret financial information.